 Patient Care Manager

-Hi!
-My name is Sandra and I have been with Dr. Kotsanis on and off since 1987.
-Through the years I have performed many different business functions.
-Currently, I am the Patient Care Manager for Kotsanis Institute.
-Coordinating our new patients with testing and treatments, and designing protocols for them with Dr. Kotsanis, to get them started on their improved health journey.
+My Name is Sarah Merchant and I am Dr. Kotsanis’s Patient Care Manager.
+I coordinate our new patients with testing and treatments and I design protocols for them with Dr. Kotsanis to get them started on their wellness journey.

 I graduated from The University of Texas at Arlington with a Bachelor’s of Science in Psychology and a Bachelor’s of Science in Biology.
 I am hoping to go to Medical school in the future and help treat underserved populations.